merenlab/anvio/anvio/docs/programs/anvi-script-checkm-tree-to-interactive.md

-A helper script to process CheckM tree output to generate files compatible with %(anvi-interacitve)s.
+A helper script to process CheckM tree output to generate files compatible with %(anvi-interactive)s.

 An example use: